Blueprint Quick Reference and Domain Triage

 One-Best-Answer Discipline

-Most CHST items are not asking for an ideal world.
-They ask for the best answer among four choices.
-Eliminate answers that ignore immediate danger, skip hierarchy of controls, blame workers before checking systems, overreach the CHST role, or choose paperwork when exposure control is urgent.
-When two answers look plausible, choose the one that most directly reduces risk and fits a construction safety technician's authority.
+Most items ask for the best answer among four, not an ideal-world fix.
+Eliminate options that ignore immediate danger, skip the hierarchy of controls, blame workers before checking systems, overreach the CHST role, or choose paperwork when exposure control is urgent.
+When two answers look plausible, pick the one that most directly reduces risk and fits a construction safety technician's authority.

 Test Your Knowledge

-A candidate has 10 days left and is equally weak in two areas.
-One area is in Hazard and Risk Identification and Control, and the other is in Emergency Preparedness and Fire Prevention.
+A candidate has 10 days left and is equally weak in two areas: one in Hazard and Risk Identification and Control, the other in Emergency Preparedness.
 What is the best first triage decision?

 A